tyboe2013/Minecraft-Fishing-Bot/README.md

-1: Download the .py files
+1: Download the Fishing Bot

 2: Now use pip install -r requirements.txt to install all the dependencies